IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Dataset: Halo Occupation Distribution

 and quantifies how the orientation of a galaxy at a position $\bf{x}$ is aligned with the positions of other galaxies at a distance $\bf{r}$.
 If $\omega$ is positive, the orientation tends to align with the direction to nearby galaxies; if negative, it tends to be perpendicular.
 Similarly, the $\eta$ correlation is defined as

 and measures how similarly two galaxies at positions $\bf{x}$ and $\bf{x} + \bf{r}$ are oriented.
 A positive $\eta$ indicates that the orientations tend to be aligned, while a negative value means they tend to be perpendicular.
-For both $\omega$ and $\eta$, ${\bf x}$ is the position vector of a given galaxy, ${\bf r}$ is the separation vector between two galaxies, $\hat{r}$ is the unit vector of the separation vector ${\bf r}$, and $\hat{e}$ is the galaxy orientation unit vector.
+For both $\omega$ and $\eta$, ${\bf x}$ is the position vector of a given galaxy, ${\bf r}$ is the separation vector between two galaxies, $\hat{r}$ is the unit vector of the separation vector ${\bf r}$, and $\hat{e}$ is the galaxy orientation unit vector that specifies the intrinsic orientation of each galaxy's major axis.
 The factor of $1/3$ in these equations accounts for the fact that

 where integrating $\cos^2{\theta}$ over a sphere corresponds to the case of random alignments.